red-jade/exa/README.md

 - `Stopwatch`: for simple timing and benchmarking tasks.

+- Trivial functions for `Http`, `Logger`.

 - Type conversions.

-Many Exa Core modules have the same name as the built-in Elixir standard library.
+Many EXA Core modules have the same name as the built-in Elixir standard library.
 The idea is not to import or alias `Exa` Core, but always use the fully qualified module name.